 Working from home has its benefits and a lot of businesses are moving towards this model.
 It’s great because you can set your own schedule and work however you choose, so you can be more productive.
 However, there are a lot of challenges you need to face.
 Keeping your motivation, for example, can be tough.
 People also run into problems with technology, and overcoming tech hurdles.

 You are even more reliant on technology when you are working from home and if you run into issues, it can bring your work grinding to a halt.
-There are a few common tech issues that you should know how to manage so they don’t impact your productivity.
+There are a few common tech issues that you should know how to manage so they don’t impact your productivity, and issues to consider, such as does weather affect satellite internet?
 Here’s how to deal with the most common tech hurdles when working from home.

 Bad Video Calls